michalakos/file-storage-ui/README.md

 ## TODO:

+- Create view for uploading files
-- Create home page
+- Create view for listing all files (paginated)
-- Create different view for admin
+- Create view for updating user information / password